Skip to content

 4. Account linking logic runs:

-• If an account with the same email exists → link the OAuth account to it
+• If an account with the same email exists and the provider confirms the email is verified - link the OAuth account to it

 5. JWT tokens are issued (same as regular login)